alcidesrh/laravel-generic-resource/readme.md

   $user = User::find(1);

-  //it will only return the id and name fields. return new GenericResource( $user, ['id', 'name']);
+  // It will only return the id and name fields. return new GenericResource( $user, ['id', 'name']);
 ```

-### This package can help you to return data as a traditional Laravel Resource without making a Resource or ResourceCollection for every single Model.
+This package can help you to return data as a traditional Laravel Resource without making a Resource or ResourceCollection for every single Model.

 <!-- Sometimes you may need just the id and name fields of an entity: e.g. to list it in an input select.